nuagenetworks/nuage-cni/README.md

 In the CNI mode, the Nuage CNI plugin gets invoked by network/cni isolator when a container gets launched or deleted.

-- Functions

- - Adding a container - When container/pod gets launched, the Nuage CNI Plugin gets invoked.
+ - When container/pod gets launched, the Nuage CNI Plugin gets invoked.
 It creates a container port in VRS and resolves that container with an IP address from Nuage defined VSD overlay network.

- - Deleting a container - When container/pod gets deleted, the Nuage CNI Plugin gets invoked.
+ - When container/pod gets deleted, the Nuage CNI Plugin gets invoked.
 It deletes the container port entry from VRS thereby detaching the container from Nuage defined VSD overlay network.

 ## Audit Daemon Mode